 At the Inge Center, Peter forged unique collaborative artistic partnerships with many organizations including the Martha Graham Company, Cornerstone Theater, 24 Hour Plays, etc...
 At the Los Angeles Repertory Company he built one of LA’s leading ensemble theatre companies, created a professional training academy, built a very busy rehearsal/performance.
 Peter has worked in theatres across the country from Los Angeles to New York, San Diego to Alaska.

 Peter studied professionally with Stella Adler, David Craig, Paul Sills, Robert Ellenstein, Robert Easton, Janet Eilber, Mary Carver and many others.
-He attended American Conservatory Theatre and received his Masters of Fine Arts Degree from Minnesota State University, Mankato.
-For over thirty years, Peter has taught acting, directing, voice, Shakespeare and musical theatre professionally and academically.
+He attended American Conservatory Theatre and received his Master of Fine Arts Degree from Minnesota State University, Mankato.
+For over thirty-five years, Peter has taught acting, directing, voice, Shakespeare and musical theatre professionally and academically.
 Peter is a member of AEA, SAG, SDC and DG.
 Peter was pleased to serve twice on the Barack Obama campaign’s National Arts Policy Committee.
 He is blessed with an incredible network of artists and friends with whom he frequently collaborates and draws inspiration.

 Assassins by Stephen Sondheim and John Weidman.